 And be it enacted that all boundaries of allotments so entered and signed as aforesaid shall be deemed and taken to be the true boundaries of such allotments respectively, all former descriptions thereof in any title deed or otherwise notwithstanding, and whether such allotment be in the possession of the original owner or owners, or of his, her or their heir or assignee; and such Record Book, or a certified copy to be made and issued on demand without fee of any entry in such book, signed by an authorised land officer, shall and may be taken in evidence of the boundaries of such allotments in any suit or cause affecting the same.

-[Section 4 amended by No. 126 of 1987 s.
+[Section 4 amended: No. 126 of 1987 s.
 20.]

 [5.
-Deleted by 48 Vic., No. 13.]
+Deleted: 48 Vict.
+No. 13.]

 6. Encroachments not to be disturbed: legal proceedings and compensation